-After knowing all this, we don’t think you need any more insights on the crucial role of water for our body!
+After knowing all this, we don’t think you need any more insights into the crucial role of water for our body!
 While keeping ourselves hydrated we might make a few mistakes, let’s know them.

 How can one make mistakes about hydration?

 Drinking water seems to be an extremely simple action, many people believe that drinking more water, the better.
 But there are ways of making mistakes and drinking enough water you drink, the more thirsty to drink.

 While some people completely forget to keep themselves well-hydrated when they are so occupied with their work schedules.
 On the other hand, some people drink too much water to curb those cravings and lose weight easily.

 We REPEAT never try this!
 It is going to be more harmful than you can imagine.

 5 Common Hydration Mistakes you are making without knowing about them:

 Staying properly hydrated improves the appearance and texture of your skin, keeps muscles and joints well lubricated, prevent brittle hair and nails, improves overall health, and even helps prevent overeating.
 It also affects our mental ability and overall physical performance.

 However, staying properly hydrated is much more than simply drinking eight glasses of water every day.
 Let’s talk about some common hydration mistakes we all can make and later on how to avoid them.

 1) Drinking Too Much and Too Fast